aws/aws-pdk/docs/content/contributing/index.md

 ### **packages/pdk**

 A special 'uber' package which pulls in all of the other packages into a single distributable.
-This package shoudl only ever have edits to `scripts` as all src and lib are dynamically created.
+This package should only ever have edits to `scripts` as all src and lib are dynamically created.

 ## Creating a new construct